Vertica Integration with CloverDX Designer: Connection Guide

 Vertica and CloverDX Designer: Latest Versions Tested

-You can download a free trial version of CloverDX Designer by following these steps:
+To download a free trial version of CloverDX Designer,

-- On the CloverDX website, click Get a Trial.
+- On the CloverDX website, click 45 days for free.

 - Follow the on-screen instructions to install CloverDX Designer.